Internships

 A select number of internship opportunities are available in my Belleville, Carbondale, Chicago, Rock Island, Springfield and Washington, D.C.
 Offices for qualified students.
 Internships are available during the summer, fall and spring semesters.
 This program is designed to enhance your participation in public service for the people of Illinois.

 Washington, D.C. interns will have the chance to observe the day-to-day operations of the United States Senate.
 Interns will be exposed to a fast paced and ever-changing environment.
-Duties include, but are not limited to, attending committee hearings, tracking legislation, drafting press releases and attending meetings with constituents and interests groups.
+Duties include, but are not limited to, answering constituent phone calls, processing constituent correspondence, welcoming guests to the office, assisting with tours, attending hearings, conducting research and drafting memorandums.

 Illinois interns will gain first-hand familiarity with how elected officials help constituents navigate issues with federal agencies.
 Interns will experience how legislative activities impact the lives of constituents in their communities.
-Duties in state offices include, but are not limited to, assisting constituents with casework questions, attending meetings with Outreach staff and researching grant proposals.
+Duties in state offices include, but are not limited to, fielding calls from constituents, researching and responding to constituent correspondence, attending briefings, drafting letters and working on other staff projects.

 Session